benunm/benunm.github.io/_posts/2017-06-22-Classifying-Films-From-IMDB.md

    I wanted to predict the IMDB ratings for movies on the site.
 IMDB has a free API, but I noticed that information is missing for a lot of films - information that can be found directly on the site.
 In order to work around this issue, I decided to scrape IMDB proper and avoid the API.
-I used BeautifulSoup to do scrape.
+I used requests and BeautifulSoup to do the scraping.

    I first read in a page of the top rated movies, and edited the URL in order to get the top 700 and worst 700 films.
 I then created a dataframe in Pandas with the film title, year, genre, IMDB rating, Metascore, and language.